-The WIT2410 supports two network configurations: point-to-point and point-tomultipoint.
+The WIT2411 supports two network configurations: point-to-point and point-tomultipoint.
 In a point-to-point network, one radio is set up as the base station and the other radio is set up as a remote.
 In a point-to-multipoint network, a star topology is used with the radio set up as a base station acting as the central communications point and all other radios in the network set up as remotes.
 In this configuration, all communications take place between the base station and any one of the remotes.
 Remotes cannot communicate directly with each other.
-It should be noted that point-to-point mode is a subset of point-to-multipoint mode and therefore there is no need to specify one mode or the other.